Figure-Software-Inc/ShowMeFrontEnd/README.md

 https://github.com/divyanitin3/ShowMeFrontEnd/assets/85178092/361d9251-a83e-460c-9ea5-7eb87381dced

 ## Future To-Do List
-This following list comprises all of the future features we think need to be handled next...
+This following list comprises all of the future features we think need to be handled next (this is not finite)...
 - Having OAuth authentification with Google, LinkedIn, and Facebook since we didn't implement the third-party sign-in funcitonality for that.
--
+- Advancing sign-in and sign-up functionality to use a cloud database like Firestore for better protection and tracking.
+- Implementing functinality and adding Locofy designs into Discover, Search, and Profile main pages.
+- Experimenting on adding the Bookmarks page, so users can save and keep track of posts they enjoyed learning.
+- Adding a Settings and Contact Us page to enhance user preferences and communication with the ShoMe team on any concerns.
+We will also need to create design screens for each of these sections as well before coding this out since there won't be assets ready.
+- Crafting which metadata to store about each user and reliably connect to the cloud database to store that information (preferrably NoSQL database).
+- Ensuring database can store and provide videos and thumbnails appropriately and display these videos or articles on application cleanly.
+- After most of the funcitonality is done, we can focus on integrating the backend collaborative filtering technology into the Discover page.